ZeyadAttia5/Webpage-Template/README.md

-# portofolio
+# Landing Page

-I am Zeyad Attia, an undergraduate CSE student at the German University in cairo, and this is just a template for a landing page.
+This is just a template for a landing page.
-Nothing here reflects my thoughts, ideology, or beliefs.